git/git.github.io/rev_news/drafts/edition-38.md

 it to properly support picking merge commits in a way that was not broken like `--perserve-merges`.

-Johannes said he did not like the extension of "pick" because it makes it harder to understand which lines are actually merges and which are not.
+Johannes stated he did not like the extension of "pick" because it makes it harder to understand which lines are actually merges and which are not.

-Johannes replied that Sergey's strategy is actually worse than Phillip's functionally, because it has potential to produce conflicts multiple times.
-The discussion continued and became heated, with both Johannes and Sergey unable to come to consensus.
+Johannes replied that Sergey's strategy is actually worse than Phillip's from a functional point of view, because it has potential to produce conflicts multiple times.
+The discussion continued and became heated, with both Johannes and Sergey unable to reach a consensus.

-Discussion about pick vs `merge -R` continued, with Igor and Sergey stating that they thought extending pick syntax would be better than introducing `merge -R` syntax.
+Discussion about "pick" vs `merge -R` continued, with Igor and Sergey stating that they thought extending "pick" syntax would be better than introducing `merge -R` syntax.

-Some further discussion about backwards compatibility of the todo list format, and of options for it followed.
+Some further discussion about backward compatibility of the todo list format and of options for it followed.

 ### Reviews